 e.
 COST AUDITORS:

-Necessary resolution for ratification of remuneration of Cost Auditors is included inthe Notice of AGM for seeking approval of members.
+Necessary resolution for ratification of remuneration payable to the Cost Auditors isincluded in the Notice of ensuing AGM for seeking approval of members.

 b.
 CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS ANDOUTGO:

 The particulars as required pursuant to the provisions of Section 134(3)(m) of theCompanies Act 2013 read with Rule 8 of the Companies (Accounts) Rules 2014 with respectto conservation of energy technology absorption foreign exchange earnings and outgo etc.are annexed herewith vide Annexure VII and forms integral part of this Report.

 22. GENERAL DISCLOSURES: